 The general rule is this: that if you seek sexual pleasure so much, you will get less of it, because our expectations or hopes will so often out-run reality.
 Whereas, if we come to the marital act primarily with a desire to show our love and to serve our beloved, without excessive concern for maximizing the amount of pleasure we receive, we will be usually be happy with the delight that ordinarily comes from the act.

-Who doesn't enjoy an orgasm?
+Who doesn't enjoy a good, strong orgasm?
 But if we are constantly trying to calibrate how high that orgasm was on our personal Richter scale, we will be disappointed when it is "average" or less, which will be a good deal of the time -- that's what "average" is, isn't it?

 It's also not clear that the best way to find new "highs" on our orgasmometer is by studious efforts focused on that.
 My experience, at least, is that so often it is simple trial and error -- the ordinary evolution of lovemaking over time in a marriage -- that leads to new, expanding horizons of delight.